VrajBharambe/HackTheBox-Paper-Walkthrough/README.md

 # HackTheBox-Paper-Walkthrough
-This the the walkthrough for Paper lab in HackTheBox (https://app.hackthebox.com/machines/Paper) This is my first public walkthrough for a CTF.
+This is the walkthrough for Paper lab in HackTheBox (https://app.hackthebox.com/machines/Paper) This is my first public walkthrough for a CTF.
 I would appriciate any contructive critism and suggestions.